-Colonel Saito was inspired by Major Risaburo Saito, who unlike the character portrayed in the film was said by some to be one of the most reasonable and humane of all of the Japanese officers, usually willing to negotiate with the POWs in return for their labor.
-Such was the respect between Saito and Lieutenant-Colonel Toosey (a substitute Nicholson) that Toosey spoke up on Saito's behalf at the war-crimes tribunal after the war, saving him from the gallows.
+Col. Saito was inspired by Maj.
+Risaburo Saito, who unlike the character portrayed in the film was said by some to be one of the most reasonable and humane of all of the Japanese officers, usually willing to negotiate with the POWs in return for their labor.
+Such was the respect between Saito and Lt.
+Col. Toosey (upon whom Col. Nicholson was based) that Toosey spoke up on Saito's behalf at the war-crimes tribunal after the war, saving him from the gallows.
 Ten years after Toosey's 1975 death, Saito made a pilgrimage to England to visit his grave.